 Nordfab® dust collection ductwork includes fittings and pipes that range from 3" - 24" in diameter and feature double-rolled connecting edges that clamp into place to provide heavy-duty seals.

-Our dust collector ducting is designed to withstand high air pressure, minimize air resistance and reduce static pressure loss making it ideal for material handling applications.
+Our dust collector ducting design withstands high air pressure, minimizes air resistance and reduces static pressure loss making it ideal for material handling applications.